How to Maximize Your Small Business Tax Deductions

-Once you've read through both of these tax articles, you'll have a complete list of business expenses that you can check before handing your receipts and documents over to your accountant or use to complete your own income tax form - focusing, of course, on maximizing your business income tax deductions
+Once you've read through both of these tax articles, you'll have a complete list of business expenses that you can check before handing your receipts and documents over to your accountant or use to complete your own income tax form — while maximizing your business income tax deductions.

-The cost of fuel, motor oil, and lubricants used in your business are allowable deductions.
+The cost of fuel, motor oil, and lubricants used in your business are allowable tax deductions.
 (This includes gasoline!)
 You can also claim the license and registration fees, insurance, and the cost of vehicle maintenance and repair.
 If you've borrowed the money to buy a vehicle, you can claim the interest on your loan as a business expense.
 If you've leased a vehicle, you can claim the leasing cost.

 The catch with vehicle deductions is to be sure you distinguish between business and personal use.
 If you have a vehicle that you use for both business and pleasure, you can only claim the portion of automobile expenses related to business use as a business tax deduction.

 For more details about these expenses and how to claim them as business deductions, see What Motor Vehicle Expenses Can You Claim on Income Tax in Canada?